Major wildfires threatening towns in Montana, California

 In Montana, days of swirling winds spread flames in all directions, torching trees and blowing embers that flew across a dry landscape.

-The fire had crept within about a mile (3.2 kilometers) of the eastern edge of the evacuated town of Lame Deer, home to about 2,000 people, the tribal headquarters and several subdivisions.
+The Richard Spring fire was within about 2 miles (3.2 kilometers) of the eastern edge Lame Deer, while a smaller fire was about 5 miles (8 kilometers) to the west, said fire spokesperson Jeni Garcin.

+Of most immediate concern were areas southeast of the town, where homes in a rural area were threatened.
+Fire engines were posted in that area to provide protection if flames threatened houses, Garcin said.

-With 40-foot (12-meter) flames visible from parts of Lame Deer, firefighters worked into early Thursday morning to keep the blaze from destroying houses.
-None were reported lost, but officials continued assessing the damage.
+With 40-foot (12-meter) flames visible from parts of Lame Deer overnight Wednesday, firefighters worked urgently to keep the blaze from destroying houses.

+After a brief break in the weather that brought cooler temperatures Thursday, it’s expected to start heating up again, reaching the 90s by Saturday and staying hot through Monday.
+Officials say that will dry out grasses and other fuels and make them more susceptible to burning.

 Climate change has made the Western United States warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more destructive, according to scientists.